 ABSTRACT

-OBJECTIVES: o profile patients with histologically proven lupus nephritis included in RELESSER registry.
+OBJECTIVES: To profile patients with histologically proven lupus nephritis (LN) included in the RELESSER registry.

-METHODS: RELESSER-TRANS is a multicentre cross-sectional registry of patients with SLE followed at Spanish rheumatology units.
+METHODS: RELESSER-TRANS is a multicentre cross-sectional registry of patients with systemic lupus erythematosus (SLE) followed at Spanish rheumatology units.
 A total of 359 demographic and clinical variables were recorded.
-Descriptive analysis, and Chi-square or t-Student tests were performed according to the type of .
+Descriptive analysis, and Chi-square or t-Student tests were performed according to the type of variable.
 Odds ratio and confidence intervals were calculated.

 RESULTS: LN was histologically confirmed in 1092/3575 patients, with a mean age at LN diagnosis of 33.1±14.5 years.
-Most had proliferative (70.2%) and there were 16 cases of thrombotic microangiopathy (TMA). more frequent in women and younger individuals (p<0.001), and Hispanics (p=0.03).
+Most had proliferative LN (70.2%) and there were 16 cases of thrombotic microangiopathy (TMA).
+LN occurred more frequently in women and younger individuals (p<0.001), and Hispanics (p=0.03).
 Complete response to treatment was achieved in 68.3% of patients and 3.34% developed end-stage renal disease (ESRD).
-The lower the serum creatinine was and the older the age at LN onset, the lower the recurrence.
+The lower the serum creatinine was and the older the age at LN onset, the lower was the risk of recurrence.
 Recurrences related with TMA (p=0.016), persistent lupus activity and ESRD (p<0.001).
-LN an increased risk for avascular bone necrosis and premature gonadal failure and was a factor mortality (p<0.001).
-Patients receiving antimalarials had a lower risk developing LN and ESRD, and respon to treatment for LN.
+LN associated with an increased risk for avascular bone necrosis and premature gonadal failure and was a risk factor of mortality (p<0.001).
+Patients receiving antimalarials had a lower risk of developing LN and ESRD, and responded better to treatment for LN.

-CONCLUSIONS: LN affects onethird of patients with SLE, usually with the occurrence of other severe lupus manifestations, anda poor prognostic factor.
+CONCLUSIONS: LN affects one-third of patients with SLE, usually with the occurrence of other severe lupus manifestations, and is a poor prognostic factor.
 TMA and relapses associate with worse renal outcome.
-However, more than twothirds of patients with LN achieved a complete response to treatment.
+However, more than two-thirds of patients with LN achieved a complete response to treatment.

 KEY WORDS: